Course Outline

 - QoS in IP Networks

-QoS parameters – Bandwidth, Delay, Jitter and Packet Loss
+QoS Parameters – Bandwidth, Delay, Jitter, and Packet Loss

-- Applications requirements and network behavior
+- Application requirements and network behavior

 - Classification and marking, Policing and shaping, Queuing, RED/WRED